Dealing with Poor Performance

 Are individual members of your team performing less well than you’d hoped?
 If so, this proverb can take on great significance.
 To figure out what’s causing the performance issue, you have to get to the root of the problem.

 But because employee performance affects organizational performance, we tend to want to look for a quick fix.
-Would a course help Ted?
+Would a training course help Ted?
 Or should you move him into a different role?

 These types of solutions focus largely on the ability of the person performing the job.
 Performance, though, is a function of both ability and motivation.